reflectoring/reflectoring.github.io/content/blog/2022/2022-06-11-understanding-kotlin-coroutines.md

 When a coroutine is suspended, the corresponding computation is paused, removed from the thread, and stored in memory leaving the thread free to execute other activities.
 This way we can run many coroutines concurrently using only a small pool of threads thereby using very limited system resources.

-In this post, we will understand how to use coroutines in Kotlin with the help of examples.
+In this post, we will understand how to use coroutines in Kotlin.

 {{% github "https://github.com/thombergs/code-examples/tree/master/kotlin/coroutines" %}}